archisvaze/simon-says/README.md

 - Yellow: #ece02e
 - Green: #3ecb74

-We will do this project in stages and after each stage please commit your code.
-Another good idea will be to track the time it took you to finish each part, because we will be having the test of Module 1 soon and it will be time bound.

 # Part - 1 - Layout

-**Time Taken to finish:**

 Finish the layout with HTML and CSS.
 Here are some ideas to do it:
 - Create four squares and give the border-radius to only one corner. 🟥🟨🟩🟦